jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/dashboard/quickSend/quickSend.rst

 If you want to send external document (PDF, image, archive, etc.) to anyone in a quick way you can use quick send functionality.
 To do so:

-1. Open dashboard and click on button "Upload document" in quick send block
+1. Open dashboard and click the "Upload document" button in quick send block

 .. image:: pic_quickSend/overview.png
    :width: 600
    :align: center

-2. After click on "Upload document" button modal window will open.
+2. After clicking the "Upload document" button modal window will open.
 Here you can upload file for quick send (50 documents maximum, 5MB per file max and 25MB total max)

 .. image:: pic_quickSend/dragAndDropModal.png
    :width: 600